Manual Transmission Remote Start & Questions Answered

 Can I put a Remote Start on my Hybrid?

 Yes you can.
 We have remote starts for hybrids.
 Remember even though your gasoline engine doesn’t automatically start when you put in the key, it will start with the Remote Start System when you press the remote control if your heater is turned on and the temperature in the vehicle is colder than the temperature setting of the heater controls, or the temperature in the car is above the cool setting of the air conditioning controls.
 The car will start it’s engine in order to pre-heat the vehicle or pre-cool the vehicle accordingly.
 Once the desired temperature is reached, the engine will shut off and will restart when it becomes necessary to adjust the interior temperature based on your settings.
 As you can see, a remote start for a Hybrid vehicle has great benefits!
-Let us install one for you today.

 Will the Remote Start cool my car in the summer?